uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 - Marker and Marker_Offset: The kilometre post of the data point, where Marker is in km and Marker_offset is in m.
 In other words, if Marker=20 and Marker_offset=250.5, the kilometre post is 20,250.5

-- Coordinate_northing,Coordinate_easting, Latittude, Longitude: As their name suggests, they are the coordinates of the data point in northings and eastings, as well as latittude and longitude.
+- Coordinate_northing,Coordinate_easting, Latitude, Longitude: As their name suggests, they are the coordinates of the data point in northings and eastings, as well as latitude and longitude.

 - Speed: records the speed in km/h at which the measurement was taken.
 This is especially relevant as different operating speeds give different tolerances in terms of the measured properties.